OUIsolutions/CWebStudio/README.md

 CWEB_START_MACRO(5001, main_sever);
 ~~~

+### Static File
+if you want to return an static file (javascript/css/html) you can put everything
+on the static file , and will automaticly sended

 ## An Low level aproach
 if you want to make an custon http response , you can construct the struct buy yourself
 ~~~c